 Finally, CRO helps organisations save money and time.
 It prevents you from banging away at the same old things that just don’t work.
 Instead, you get a much better return from your investments by focusing on ideas and digital strategies that result in higher conversion rates, and more money.

-One of the most common issues we see is that your web design is awful.
+One of the most common issues we see with business experiencing poor optimisation rates is awful web design.
 It doesn’t matter how fantastic your product is, or how useful your service might be – if your web design is bad, then your conversion rate will suffer.

 Research suggests that around 75% of consumers will judge a business based on the design of their website.
 If yours isn’t up to scratch, then you’re already potentially losing out on three-quarters of your web traffic.
 They may load up your site but then leave as soon as they see the state of it.